Dodoma Region: Communications

-The Dodoma Region has access to the internet, landline and mobile phone telephone services, and postal services.The most fortunate area in the area is Dodoma Urban since it has easy access to the aforementioned telecommunications services.
-Additionally, there are three television cable stations—Dodoma TV Cable, Maneno TV Cable, and FCN TV—as well as ten radio stations—Dodoma FM, Mwangaza FM, ABM FM, Nyemo FM, Kifimbo FM, Maisha FM, A- FM, RAS FM, Impact FM, and Uzima Radio—that broadcast from Dodoma City.
-Famous Tanzanian local television networks include Tanzania Broadcasting Corporation (TBC) Television, Independent Television (ITV), Star TV, Azam TV, Clouds 360 TV, and Channel Ten can be accessed.
+The Dodoma region has access to the internet, landline and mobile phone telephone services, and postal services.
+There are three television cable stations — Dodoma TV cable, Maneno TV cable, and FCN TV — as well as ten radio stations (Dodoma FM, Mwangaza FM, ABM FM, Nyemo FM, Kifimbo FM, Maisha FM, A-FM, RAS FM, Impact FM, and Uzima Radio) that broadcast from Dodoma city.
+Tanzanian local television networks include Tanzania Broadcasting Corporation (TBC) television, Independent television (ITV), Star TV, Azam TV, Clouds 360 TV, and Channel Ten.

-A number of telephone providers, including Tanzania Telecommunication Company Limited (TTCL), Vodacom, Airtel, Tigo, Zantel, Halotel, and optical fiber network, provide excellent service to the area.
-All of these companies, or a select handful of them, service the majority of urban and rural areas.
+A number of telephone providers, including Tanzania Telecommunication Company Limited (TTCL), Vodacom, Airtel, Tigo, Zantel, Halotel, and optical fiber networks, provide service to the area.
+Many of these companies service the majority of urban and rural areas.

 Tourism

-The Dodoma Region is blessed with a variety of tourist attractions, such as two game reserves (Swagaswaga Game Reserve and Mkugunero Game Reserve) where regulated hunting is permitted.
-Kidolea Game Reserve is another game reserve but hunting is prohitbited.
-Historical sites are found in the region including locations where freedom fighters from Mozambique, Zambia, Namibia, and South Africa stayed while training for their nations' independence.Dodoma is home to one of the nationsl UNESCO World Heritage site the Kondoa Rock-Art Sites in Kondoa District.
+The Dodoma Region has a variety of tourist attractions, including two game reserves (Swaga Swaga game reserve and Mkugunero game reserve) where regulated hunting is permitted.
+Hunting is prohibited at Kidolea game reserve.
+Historical sites in the region include locations where freedom fighters from Mozambique, Zambia, Namibia, and South Africa stayed while training for their nations' independence.
+Dodoma is home to a UNESCO world heritage site, the Kondoa Rock-Art Sites in Kondoa District.

 Population

-The Dodoma Region is the ancestral homeland to the following people groups; Gogo, Rangi, Sandawe & Burungi.
+The Dodoma region is the ancestral homeland to the following ethnic groups: Gogo, Rangi, Sandawe and Burungi.

 Demographics

 According to the 2022 national census, the region had a population of 2,083,588.
-The Region represented 4.8 percent of the total population of Tanzania Mainland which was 43,625,354 in 2012.
-In 2012, it was the seventeenth most densely populated region with 50 people per square kilometer.
+The region represented 4.8 percent of the total population of the Tanzanian mainland which was 43,625,354 in 2012.
+In 2012, it was the seventeenth most densely populated region, with 50 people per square kilometer.
 Dodoma District has the largest population at 410,956 in 2012.
 According to NBS's (2018) population forecasts, Dodoma had a total population of 2,312,141 in 2017, of which 1,126,309 were men and 1,185,833 were women.
 Annual population growth is 2.1 percent on average.

 Administrative divisions

 Districts

-Dodoma Region is divided into seven districts, each administered by a council:
+Dodoma region is divided into seven districts, each administered by a council:

 (Kondoa, Chemba, Bahi, Dodoma, Chamwino, Kongwa, and Mpwapwa), eight local government authorities, 29 divisions, 209 wards, 607 villages, 181 streets, and 2,184 hamlets.
-Other districts each have a council, however the Kondoa District has a Kondoa Town Council and a Kondoa District Council.
+Other districts each have a council, however Kondoa district has both Kondoa town council and Kondoa district council.